Introduction to ACME

 This type plots both the estimated magnitude and phase of a transfer function between two channels.

-The transfer function is taken from TF input
+The transfer function is taken from Input channel

 Signal coherence